-At Accident Claims UK, we have many years of experience in inadequate personal protective equipment claims, and we can help you to get the payout you deserve.
+At Accident Claims UK, we have many years of experience in inadequate personal protective equipment claims, and we can help you to get the payout you deserve for your accident at work.
 You can reach us on 0800 073 8801.
-But before you do, read on to find out more about PPE claims.
+But before you do, read on to find out more about No Win No Fee PPE claims.

 Select a section